Description

 $request->get('name', 'tom');

-Get the entire post array
+Get the entire POST array

 $request->post();

-Get a value from the post array
+Get a specific value from the POST array

 $request->post('name');